EricHerbst/Unreal-Engine-Project-Organizer---.NET-MAUI/README.md

 1) Moving a project seems to permanently remove it from the epic launcher's ability to detect it, even after opening it manually from the launcher.
 So then I have to manually find it in the file explorer.
 2) I have projects in multiple folder structures.
 I often can't remember the name of the project I want to reference, but I know the context of the project, which means I usually have to use the file explorer anyway.

-Therefore I created a core library that can fetch all of the unreal project folders, identified by their .uproject files, on my chosen directory (for me, I hard coded the P: drive where all my projects are).
+Therefore I created a core library that can fetch all of the unreal project folders, identified by their .uproject files, on my chosen directory.
+I hard coded my project directory where all my projects are (P:), but this could be easily switched to user-defined if desired.
 This creates UnrealProject objects that can be collected, displayed, and interacted with using a .Net Maui project that references the library.

-Functionality:
+The Functionality Achieved:
-- The ability to see all unreal projects, organized by root folder alphabetically
+- The ability to see all unreal projects in my project directory, organized by root folder alphabetically
-- The ability to string search project names to narrow down display
+- The ability to string search project names to narrow down display (if I can remember them)
 - The ability to open, delete, or "clean" the projects via buttons in the UI
     - Cleaning in this case means after a C++ code reoganization.
 This requires deleting the Binaries and Intermediate folders, as well as the solution file for project regeneration.